 Patreon

 Helping the historical arms and armour community is a passion of mine, with this website growing over the years to reflect this.
 I’m proud that it now hosts many important free resources for beginners and veterans alike.
 Sadly, the hosting costs, the writing and researching of articles, the source-buying, and the illustration-making all require a lot of time and money, which, as a disabled person, can be hard to come by, so I recently established a Patreon to help out.
 On Patreon, supporters can play a vital role in communities that are otherwise overlooked, like this one.
+To become a patron head over to Patreon.

 By becoming my patron and adding your support you get access to a growing archive of articles, interviews, case studies, competitions and guides.
 You can help out from as little as £1 (or $1) and there is no commitment involved.
 Your support will make a difference.
 For more details, and a full list of what’s currently in the archive, see here.

-Current highlights from the archive:
+Highlights from the archive:

 • The Turbulent Story of Sword-Maker Charles Reeves